iv461/icey/icey/doc/using_tf_new.md

 # Using transforms (TF)

 Coordinate system transforms are communicated in ROS over the topic `/tf` and `/tf_static`, so receiving them is inherently an asynchronous operation.
-To obtain transforms from TF, ICEY provides again an async/await based API.

-Additionally, ICEY allows you to *subscribe* to a single transform between to coordinate system instead of requesting a transform at a specific time.
-This features is also useful in some applications.
+ICEY provides different ways for obtaining transforms: The usual `lookup` function (with async/await API), but also synchronizing a topic like a point cloud with a transform.
+ICEY even allows *subscribing* to a transform: A callback will be called every time a transform between two coordinate systems changes.

 # Looking up transforms:

-To lookup a transform at a specific time, you first create in ICEY a `icey::TransformBuffer`: This is the usual combination of a subscriber and a buffer bundled in a single object.
+To lookup a transform at a specific time, you first create a `icey::TransformBuffer`: This is the usual combination of a subscriber on `/tf`/`/tf_static` and a buffer bundled in a single object.

 You can then call `lookup` and await it: